ChenCheng-976/Semantic-Inpainting/README.md

 ## Dataset
 The [dataset](https://huggingface.co/datasets/cheng-chen-ScienceTky/Semantic_Inpainting/tree/main) includes both Wi-Fi CSI and synchronized image sequences.
-Please refer to the paper for detailed setup and collection procedures.
+Please refer to the paper for detailed setup.
 - **[CSI Data]**: Amplitude values collected from nine sensors are stored in the CSI/ folder.
 - **[Image Data]**: Time-sequenced images from each camera are stored in separate folders.
 All images are resized to 224×224×3 to reduce storage and allow easy feeding into deep models.
 You may resize them back to any desired resolution.
 - **[Format]**: All data are provided as NumPy (.npy) files for easy loading.